A complementary screening for quantum spin Hall insulators in 2D exfoliable materials: Results and discussions

-Hg$_4$N$_4$S$_4$ is a new compound which has not been discussed in the literature for its topological properties.
-Its direct and indirect gaps are both of 7 meV.
+HgNS is a new compound which has not been discussed in the literature for its topological properties.
+Its direct and indirect gaps are both of 7~meV.
 Such low gap, in between that of silicene (1.4~meV) and germanene (23.8~meV) precludes room temperature applications.
 Nevertheless, at the gap, situated along the $\Gamma - Y$ direction, the material shows a linear band dispersion akin to that of germanene at $K$ when \ac{SOC} is taken into account.
-The similarity between the two systems, opens the possibility for a plethora of studies, such as the effect of an electric field on the gap and band inversion\cite{Drummond.2012,grassano2018detection} or the possibilities for opto-electronic applications in THz devices\cite{o2012stable}.
+The similarity between the two systems, opens the possibility for a multitude of studies, such as the effect of an electric field on the gap and band inversion\cite{Drummond.2012,grassano2018detection} or the possibilities for opto-electronic applications in THz devices\cite{o2012stable}.
+Given that HgNS would constitute a new \ac{QSHI}, we also study it using the hybrid HSE06 functional as described in the methods.
+We find, as expected, that the effect of the hybrid is that of increasing the gap in the material.
+We can also observe from the band structure shown in the supplementary material\cite{supplementary} that the gap opening goes against the band inversion, moving the quasi-linear crossing toward the edge of the zone, but is not strong enough to drive the material to a trivial states.
+Hence, we find that HgNS is still a \ac{QSHI}, as corroborated by the \acp{HWCC} evolution and edge state calculations shown in the supplementary material\cite{supplementary}, even when a hybrid functional is used, and the gap increases from 7~meV to 38~meV.

-Among the \acp{DGM}, the most promising ones are Fe$_4$O$_6$ and Mo$_2$O$_{17}$Ta$_2$, with small \acp{IG} of -21 and -36 meV respectively.
+Among the \acp{DGM}, the most promising ones are Fe$_2$O$_3$ and Mo$_2$Ta$_2$O$_{17}$, with small \acp{IG} of -21 and -36 meV respectively.
 The small negative \acp{IG} indicate that it could be feasible to force those from being \ac{DGM} to a \ac{QSHI} by acting via strain, electric field or other perturbations.
-There is also Cl$_2$Hf$_2$ which, like Br$_2$Hf$_2$, is a transition metal halaide and has been studied in Ref \onlinecite{zhou2015new}, in which the material is identified as a semi-metal for both PBE and PBE-SOC calculations, but as \ac{QSHI} in a HSE06-SOC calculation.
+There is also HfCl which, like HfBr, is a transition metal halide and has been studied in Ref \onlinecite{zhou2015new}, in which the material is identified as a semi-metal for both PBE and PBE-SOC calculations, but as \ac{QSHI} in a HSE06-SOC calculation.
 This reiterates that \acp{DGM} identified by \ac{DFT} can or could actually be found to be \acp{QSHI} if studied with techniques, such as many body perturbation theory, that can correctly estimate the gap, or when exposed to a perturbation.